elix22/Urho3D-Custom-UI-Mesh/README.md

 Only GLSL shaders supported atm.
 I might get around to doing HLSL later.

 ### Consolidating Batches
-I found that consolidating batches into a single batch DID NOT increase performance: in OPENGL, vs2015.
+I found that consolidating batches into a single batch **DID NOT** increase performance: in OPENGL, vs2015.
-I turned it off but you can define **CONSOLIDATE_BATCHES** at the top of UIMesh.cpp to enalbe it.
+I turned it off but you can uncomment the **CONSOLIDATE_BATCHES** at the top of UIMesh.cpp to enable it.

 ### VS2015 Release
 I had trouble getting Release build to display the UIMesh properly and discovered that disabling a compile option flags solved the issue.